 Why researchers and patients should work together?

-Patient-centered approach is essential in the development of medicines and is a founding principle in European Union Health Systems; spanning from research to healthcare.
-Research and innovation targeted at areas prioritised by the patients, helps to adjust clinical care to their needs and improve their outcomes.
+A patient-centred approach is essential in the development of medicines and is a founding principle in European Union Health Systems; spanning from research to healthcare.
+Research and innovation towards areas prioritised by the patients helps to adjust clinical care to their needs and improve their outcomes.
 For example, patients can identify which symptoms of a particular disease are the most important ones to treat and communicate their preferences to scientists, clinicians and health policy makers.
 This information will help adjust research and healthcare towards maximal improvement of patients' life quality.